 CVE-2025-6687: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in rexdot Magic Buttons for Elementor

-The Magic Buttons for Elementor plugin for WordPress is vulnerable to Stored Cross-Site Scripting via the plugin's magic-button shortcode in all versions up to, and including, 1.0 due to insufficient input sanitization and output escaping on user supplied attributes.
+The Magic Buttons for Elementor plugin for WordPress is vulnerable to Stored Cross-Site Scripting via the plugin's magic-button shortcode in all versions up to, and including, 1.0 due to insufficient input sanitization and output escaping on the 'icon' user supplied attributes.
 This makes it possible for authenticated attackers, with contributor-level access and above, to inject arbitrary web scripts in pages that will execute whenever a user accesses an injected page.

 AI Analysis